slurmulon/hazy/README.md

 })
 ```

-will resolve to the following provided that `someDude` is in the fixture pool
+the above will resolve to the following provided that `someDude` is in the fixture pool:

 ```javascript
 {